 Apple followed up the iPhone 5 with the iPhone 5S.
 It has the same size and resolution screen, so it's a compact 4-inch phone, making it ideal for anyone who doesn't like lugging around an undersized tablet.

 The premium design is much the same too, with a two-tone metal and glass construction.
-But it's a little more powerful, with a newer processor under the hood.
-We're still not in top-end territory here, (not by 2017 standards anyway), but it's slightly nippier under the finger.
+But it's a little more powerful, with a newer chipset under the hood.
+We're still far from top-end territory here, (not by 2018 standards anyway), but it's slightly nippier under the finger.

 The camera was also rather improved over the iPhone 5, with the 8MP snapper still taking decent photos despite its age.
 But perhaps the biggest change from the iPhone 5 is the addition of Touch ID, allowing you to secure the phone with your fingerprint.

-You can't get the iPhone 5S direct from Apple any more and we have experienced more iOS 11 problems this handset, hence it's lower ranking, but it can be found in other stores from around $335/£270/AU$425.
-You'll struggle to find a cheaper iPhone in 2017.
+You can't get the iPhone 5S direct from Apple any more and we have experienced more iOS 11 problems this handset, hence it's lower ranking, but it can be found in other stores if you shop around, and you'll struggle to find a cheaper iPhone in 2018.

 Read the full iPhone 5S review